 1. Missing Names/ Titles:

-You must fill in Name/ Title for each item on your Facebook Catalog feed.
+You must fill in the Name/ Title for each item on your Facebook Catalog feed.

 2. Other typo errors:

 Your product Name/ Title should follow Facebook data Feed rules precisely:

 - Title/ Name should stay related to your items (Don’t overstuff Sale Tags like “50% off” or “Hot picked” sort of words on it).

 - Do not use all capital letters (This might lead to spam detection from Facebook Catalog).

 - Don’t include special symbols just to look cool, such as 💥💗➯, they will not display the way you thought.

 - Be careful of grammatical and spelling mistakes.

 – EXAMPLE: Right Title/ Name Format: LV floral T-shirt for men | Wrong Title/ Name Format: LV TEE IN FLORAL PRINT, TO CAUGHT YOUR GIRL ATTENTION!!